 Our task in mapping this ‘history’ as a ‘history of the present’ is to explore how contemporary racial and national formations (ideas about ‘Britishness’, ‘whiteness’, and so on) exist in a complex and intimate relationship to much longer histories of empire.

-The course will introduce you to key concepts in Black Cultural Studies and Postcolonial Studies including: colonial discourse, colonial fantasy, othering, hybridity and diaspora.
+The module will introduce you to key concepts in Black Cultural Studies and Postcolonial Studies including: colonial discourse, colonial fantasy, othering, hybridity and diaspora.
 Our concern will be with how histories ‘get under the skin,’ and we will thus pay attention to how race, ethnicity and nation affect how we experience our relationship to multiple and mediated worlds.

 We will draw especially on postcolonial and black feminist theory, attending to the intersection between race and ethnicity with gender and sexuality.